roman-milk/roman-milk.github.io/from-escort-to-fuck-toy.md

  "Yes.
 I saw it."

  "I saw it a couple of weeks ago.
 I thought it was a nice romantic movie, but I thought it was bullshit.
 I didn't think it ever happened.
 I thought about it for a while and decided to see if it could happen.
 That brought me here.
 I looked online and you were the prettiest one I saw.
 Since I met you I think it could happen.
 You are an amazing woman and I have developed some feelings for you.
 I'm going to La Jolla on Monday.
 I want you to come with me and see what will come out of our meeting.
 This is my offer.
 I'll give your $15,000 for your time.
 I want you to stay for one month.
 If you decide to leave at any time you can keep the money and walk away.
 You will have a car and a credit card.
 You're living a very dangerous lifestyle now.
 You could get in real trouble.
 I'm giving you a chance to get out.
 I've given you a little glimpse of the lifestyle you can have if you go with me.
 You don't have to decide now.
 You can let me know on Sunday.
-Report_Story #3